 - note that the Home Information Pack requirement has been suspended.

-Building Control and Building StandardsIn Scotland, the system administered by a local authority for granting permission for work to be done (Building WarrantA Building Warrant is the legal permission needed to commence building works.
-The Building Standards Service is responsible for granting Building Warrants) and for a completed building to be occupied (Completion Certificate) see Building Standards can issue a completion certificate providing the various stages of inspection have gained approval.
+Building Control and Building StandardsIn Scotland, the system administered by a local authority for granting permission for work to be done (Building Warrant) and for a completed building to be occupied (Completion Certificate) see Building Standards can issue a completion certificate providing the various stages of inspection have gained approval.
 This certificate may be required by your lender, solicitor or if you sell the house on in future.
 It shows that the main stages of the building works have been completed so far as can be reasonably ascertained by a building inspector.
 The Benchmark certificationA certification scheme for installers in the building industry.
 This includes Electrical, Heating, and MCSMicrogeneration Certification Scheme.
 MCS is an eligibility requirement for the Government's financial incentives, which include the Feed-in Tariff and the Renewable Heat Incentive.
 See the MCS web site Certification for Solar Electric, Solar Heating and Heat Pump Installers.
 These installers can self certify their own work for Building RegulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) approval.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations approval.
 See the Benchmark web site system is also included in this.

 The certificate does not guarantee that there are no hidden problems and it is not insurance cover.
 If you were to sell the house on some time after completion then usually this certificate is what the buyer would ask to see, probably along with an up to date surveyor’s report.